A 9-Step Guide to Renewing Your Maryland CNA License

 - Click the “Search” button on the right-hand side near the bottom of the box.

-- Click here to see our video showing you how to look up your CNA license number.
+- See our video below on how to look up your CNA license number.

-Step 7: There's a grace period, if you miss the due date
+Step 7: There's a 30-day grace period, if you miss the due date

 - You have a 30-day renewal grace period.